 Other options for eliminating debt

-If you're having trouble making your monthly payments, there are other options that could help reduce the amount of debt and even allow for paying down balances faster.
-One alternative is bankruptcy which will have an effect on credit reports but it's not always necessary if other alternatives work better in this situation!
+If you're having trouble making your monthly payments, other options could help reduce the amount of debt and even allow for paying down balances faster.
+One alternative is bankruptcy which will affect credit reports but it's not always necessary if other alternatives work better in this situation!

 Consolidating debt